-In the Management of Technology programme you learn to explore and understand technology as a corporate resource - a resource that allows a firm to keep many different balls in the air.
+The Management of Technology (MoT) programme learns you to explore and understand technology as a corporate resource - a resource that allows a firm to keep many different balls in the air.
 It shows how firms can use technology to design and develop products and services that maximise customer satisfaction on the one hand, while maximising corporate productivity, profitability and competitiveness on the other.
+This programme is accessible for students with a technical background and TPM students who have 30 ECTS of technical courses.
+More information on MoT can be found here.

 The programme addresses challenging questions most companies face such as: